dcnsakthi/eBizCard/SETUP.md

 ### Method 2: Using the Admin Panel

 1. Open `https://your-username.github.io/eBizCard/admin.html`
+2. **Login** with your admin credentials (from GitHub Secrets)
-2. Click "Refresh Keys" to see current keys
+3. Click "Refresh Keys" to see current keys
-3. Use the buttons to trigger GitHub Actions workflows
+4. Use the buttons to trigger GitHub Actions workflows
-4. Click on specific keys to remove them
+5. Click on specific keys to remove them
+6. **Logout** when done for security

 ### Method 3: Manual Management